 - Quickly place the open end of the glass or bottle down, trapping the spider inside (make sure to not injure the spider in the process)

-- Next, slip the piece of paper slowly under the glass or bottle (be patient and allow the spider to step onto the paper as it goes under it if possible)
+- Next, slip the piece of paper slowly under the glass or bottle (be patient and allow the spider to step onto the paper as it crawls under it if possible)

 - Now it should be easy enough to manoeuvre the paper and glass and pick it up with the spider safely inside.

 - Release the spider outdoors – a fair distance from your windows and doors

 Some South African spiders that are not as dangerous as they appear

 Even though we have over 2,200 known spider species, very few of them have any medical significance.
 Even those species that are known to bite rarely bite humans.
 In fact, most “spider bites” are not spider bites at all, but rather small wounds caused by other insect bites or infections.
 To date, there has never been a fatal spider bite in our country.
 The following spiders may look big and scary, but the next time you see them you will know they are harmless (to us humans of course):

 South Africa has a number of baboon spiders in a wide variety.
 With over 44 species, 35 of which are endemic to the country, they are a common site.
 Although they can inflict a painful bite if you decide to get up close and personal, they are not poisonous.